realtimewuff/CapacitiveProsthetic/2020-07-22-prosthetic.md

 Turn on the wand, reboot the control module with the RST button and it should automatically connect to the wand via bluetooth.
 On a successful connection, the wand should vibrate briefly.
 Connect to the control module via the nRF Connect app (using the device name and pin), and issue the "toggle" command in TEXT mode to the last characteristic in the list.
 This will enable vibration.
 To lighten the load on the BLE interface, consider disconnecting from the control module after issuing your commands.

 ## FURTHER DEVELOPMENT
 The software could be further refined, especially the prediction part.
-I am considering adding support for multiple actuators at the same time, and also support for other actuator models, for example suction-based stimulators.
-This way, the stimulation could be moved between two different actuators, perhaps one internal and one external.
-There is some research that suggests this could result in a phantom sensation somewhere in between the two actuators, adding a sense of position to the sensation in addition to just varying the intensity of stimulation.
+I am considering adding support for more actuator models, for example suction-based stimulators.
+There is preliminary support for using two actuators at the same time, in which the location of the stimulation is moved between an internal and external actuator, depending on touch location.
+However, preliminary testing has showed that there is no benefit from additional actuators because the illusion is not very convincing.
 Finally, a third sensing channel could be added for touch-sensitive testicles, although embedding the electrode would be more challenging than with the current sleeve design.

 ## RESOURCES
-Source code and instructions:
+Source code and instructions: [Click here](https://github.com/realtimewuff/CapacitiveProsthetic)

 You can contact me at rt@realtimewuff.com if you have any questions on how to build the device or want to give feedback.
 Right now, I am putting this project on the backburner, but I may be motivated to make further improvements if I get enough feedback.
 As of now, I am uncertain as to how many people are out there who would actually attempt to build their own device.